 Load Testing Internal Applications Using LoadView

-Load Testing Internal Websites or Applications using LoadView
+Load Testing Internal Websites or Applications Using LoadView

 We’ll walk you through a step-by-step guide on conducting a performance test for a website or application running behind a firewall using LoadView.
-LoadView offers the ability to run load injectors from specific IP addresses which will need to be whitelisted for your internal websites or applications.
-Once those Load Injector IPs are whitelisted, you can easily run performance tests with your desired number of concurrent users.
+LoadView offers the ability to run load injectors from specific IP addresses, which will need to be whitelisted for your internal websites or applications.
+Once those Load Injector IPs are whitelisted, you can run performance tests with your desired number of concurrent users.

 - A new window will appear where you’ll need to enter your internal website’s hostname, choose the browser, and specify the duration for the load test.
 After filling in these details, click the “Create Device” button to proceed.